-James E. Burke, the former Johnson & Johnson (JNJ) chief executive officer whose leadership during the Tylenol poisoning scare became a model for corporate crisis management, has died.
+James E. Burke, the former Johnson & Johnson (JNJ:US) chief executive officer whose leadership during the Tylenol poisoning scare became a model for corporate crisis management, has died.
 He was 87.

 Burke, who ran J&J from 1976 to 1989, died Sept.
 28, the company said today in a statement.
 He died in a health-care facility in New Jersey following a long illness, according to an e-mail from Stephen Dnistrian, a company spokesman.

 “Jim Burke was among the greatest leaders in the history of American business,” Alex Gorsky, the current CEO, said in the statement.
 “He will forever inspire the people of Johnson & Johnson.”

 Burke was CEO at New Brunswick, New Jersey-based J&J in 1982 when seven people died from cyanide-spiked capsules of Tylenol, then the nation’s leading painkiller.
 His sure-handed response, from quickly recalling the product to reintroducing it with innovative, tamper-resistant packaging, inspired accolades and a Harvard Business School case study.
 In 2003, Fortune magazine named him one of history’s 10 greatest CEOs.